EmigmaLab/purgatorio/README.md

 ## Features

-### Widgets & Sidebars
-- `/includes/widgets/widgets.php`

-  - Sidebar Header Right
-  - Sidebar Footer Top Widget
-  - Sidebar Footer Widgets (1/4)
-  - Sidebar Footer Bottom Widget
-  - Widget Language switcher

-### Shortcodes
-- `/shortcodes/shortcodes.php`

-  - Organization Business card shortcode `[pg_organization]` (Tip: You can use Custom HTML widget)

 ### Hooks
 - `/includes/security.php`

-  - Clean up wp_head() from unused or unsecure stuff
+  - Clean up wp_head() from unused or insecure stuff
   - Removes the generator tag with WP version numbers
   - Show less info to users on failed login for security (Will not let a valid username be known)